RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 ## 4. Automatic Processing of Raw Images

-The automated processing of 9 raw scene images captured over the course of one year using our proposed method can further validate the generation.
+The automated processing of 9 raw scene images captured over the course of one year using our proposed method can further validate the efficacy and automation of the generation process.

 We also compare the super-resolution processing time for each raw scene image using different methods.